 Madagascar boasts over 5,000km of Indian Ocean coastline and over 250 islands off the coast of Africa which are home to extensive mangrove systems and some of the longest coral reefs in the world.
 Given the country is best known for the magic on land, the country’s stunning beaches are pretty much a well-kept secret from the world and therefore fairly untouched paradises!
 Nosy Be is the most popular island resort which is in a super location to find whale sharks and humpback whales, but there are many other secluded islands which have crystal-clear waters and untouched white sands which are jaw-droppingly gorgeous.
 One such island tropical paradise is Nosy Iranja, which is considered to be one of the ten most beautiful islands on the planet.
 The archipelago is rich in sea life, and just as the land is considered to be ‘megadiverse’, this rings true beneath the waves, too.
 The coral reefs surrounding Madagascar are not only beautifully coloured but are also home to a wide variety of marine life including 56 types of shark, 5 types of turtle (4 breeding), 34 types of whale and dolphin, and 1300 species of bony fish.

 Tourism is less developed here in Madagascar, which means that there are fewer choices when it comes to high-end places to stay.
 The good news is that we know all the best spots and have outstanding relationships with each of them, so you’ll be in the best of hands!
 If you fancy perching yourself on a beautiful island off the coast of the mainland, we have a few favourites, each providing a stunning setting in a different part of the country.
-We just love Time + Tide Miavana and Constance Tsarabanjina, both of which are found in the north, and who can forget the stunning Princess Bora Lodge & Spa in the south?
-When it comes to our top lodges which provide a true sense of place, you cannot go wrong with Manafiafy Beach & Rainforest or Mandrare River Camp!
+We just love Time + Tide Miavana and Constance Tsarabanjina, both of which are found in the north, and who can forget the stunning Princess Bora Lodge & Spa off the Eastern coast?
+When it comes to our top lodges which provide a true sense of place, you cannot go wrong with Manafiafy Beach & Rainforest or Mandrare River Camp in the south!
 Anjajavy Lodge is also a clear winner with its Relais & Chateaux stamp, located on a private reserve on a peninsula of north-western Madagascar.
 Of course, these aren’t the only places we’d recommend, and our specialist Rob will be able to hand-pick the perfect spot for you based on what you’d like to get out of your bespoke Madagascar itinerary – just give us a call!

 Easy – let us do all the hard work!
 Our Madagascar specialist is actually our Managing Director, Rob Morley.
 He knows this incredible island inside-out and will help you to plan the trip of a lifetime, making sure that you don’t miss out on one single thing.
 Here at Tailormade Africa, we get to know you and your loved ones and design your itinerary entirely bespoke, specifically to you and your group.
 It’s not just about picking the right places to visit, though and booking the right activities.
 Knowing where to stay and what to expect while in-country is part and parcel of making sure you get your perfect Madagascar holiday, and we’d be chuffed to bits to work with you.
 Just pick up and phone and let’s get planning!